EBZebra/docs/edge/source/guide/datawedge.md

 3. Uncheck 'DataWedge Enabled' checkbox.

 ###Potential Conflicts
-There are two scenarios that could disable scanning with the DataWedge application when Enterprise Browser is running on Zebra Android devices.
+There are two scenarios that could disable scanning with the DataWedge application when Enterprise Browser is running. **This applies to Zebra Android devices only**.
 They are explained as follows:

 1. DataWedge contains a hidden RhoElements profile associated with Enterprise Browser that disables scanner input on some newer Android devices.
 As a result, the scanner remains disabled when Enterprise Browser comes into the foreground.
 2. While initializing Enterprise Browser, a newly created EMDK Barcode Manager instance sends a message that disables DataWedge scanner input.